 The first film is still highly acclaimed worldwide but many of its successors are B-movie quality with few good ones in between.
 The most popular instalment in Japan in terms of ticket sales (including reissues) is King Kong vs. Godzilla from 1962, while the original came in second.

 In term of gross revenue the highest is the American remake in 1998.
-The highest grossed Japanese production is Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack in 2001, what a long title LoL.
-It’s just a matter of inflation though, bet this new movie is going to beat the record.
+The highest grossing Japanese production is Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack in 2001 (what a long title LoL.)
+Inflation plays a huge part in this sense, bet the 2014 film is going to beat the record.

 The franchise has inspired the growth of kaiju genre (aka monster films) in Japan, including spin-offs and new creations by rival studios.
 Most of those are relatively unknown in the western world though.